-All verbal complaints shall be registered in Councils CRMS system.

-All written complaints shall be registered by Councils Records department.
+- All verbal complaints shall be registered in Council's Customer Service Management System (Pathway). - All written complaints shall be registered by Council's electronic records management system (TRIM).

-4.3 Council Staff Conducting Inspections
+4.4.3 Council Staff Conducting Inspections High Risk Premises

-High Risk

-Council staff will inspect all complaints and routine random inspections with a minimum of 4 staff.
-The Council staff shall include an officer with the relevant qualifications and skills, and at least one female shall be part of the 4 person team.
+Council staff will inspect all complaints and routine random inspections of High Risk Premises with a minimum of 3 staff.
+The Council staff shall include an officer with the relevant qualifications and skills, and at least one female staff shall be part of the 3-person team.